37 Easy Cool Whip Desserts

 Dessert Lasagna, Fluff, and More Cool Whip Desserts

 For everything else you can do with Cool Whip, take a peek at the desserts below.
-From fluffy dessert salad to layered no-bake dessert casseroles, this list has truly outdone itself on the delectable scale.
+From fluffy dessert salad to delicious strawberry recipes to layered no-bake dessert casseroles, this list has truly outdone itself on the delectable scale.
 Any of these easy Cool Whip recipes is sure to please a crowd, so what are you waiting for?
 Dig in!

 Homemade Cool Whip Recipe

 1/4 cup cold water